 - Ensure the audit includes user flow testing performed by professionals, including individuals with disabilities

 - Utilize automated scans and continually monitor your website for accessibility issues that could preventyou from achieving ADA website compliance

 - Incorporate mandatory web accessibility training for all individuals who contribute to your digital operations

 - Invite feedback and provide for customer assistance for individuals with disabilities

 - Form a web accessibility committee and appoint a coordinator to that committee

 - Adopt and publish an outwardly facing digital accessibility policy or statement (plaintiffs’ lawyers specifically note an absence of a policy)

-- Once you achieve accessibility, request a statement of conformance (i.e., certification of accessibility) from your third-party consultant or agency
+- Request a statement of WCAG conformance from your third-party consultant or agency

 What organizations are required to comply with the ADA?